ammarfaizi2/ammarfaizi2/README.md

 Please send armored encrypted in plain text, please.
 ```

-# If you want to get an encrypted reply, please send your public key when you're messaging me.
+# If you want to get an encrypted reply, please send your public key when you're messaging me!